 Factors that can increase your risk of bad cholesterol include:

 - Obesity.
 Having a body mass index (BMI) of 30 or greater puts you at risk of high cholesterol.

 - Smoking.
-Cigarette smoking damages the walls of your blood vessels, making them likely to accumulate fatty deposits.
-Smoking may also lower your level of HDL, or "good," cholesterol.
+Cigarette smoking damages the walls of your blood vessels, making them more prone to accumulate fatty deposits.
+Smoking might also lower your level of HDL, or "good," cholesterol.